tfij/Stmeter/README.md

-# Stmeter
+# Stmeter lib

-Stmeter is an abstraction to call micrometer metrics in spring framework with no need of injecting `meterRegistry` bean.
+`Stmeter` is an abstraction to call micrometer metrics in spring framework with no need of injecting `meterRegistry` bean.

 Basically, the standard metric call like